-We know going to university can sometimes be expensive, however a very generous donation has been given by The ACH Crisford Charitable Foundation, awarding a remaining 7 of 10 bursaries of £500 to new Staffordshire University students based at our London campus (subject to eligibility).
+We know going to university can sometimes be expensive, however a very generous donation has been given by The ACH Crisford Charitable Foundation, awarding 10 bursaries of £500 to new Staffordshire University students based at our London campus (subject to eligibility).

 Prospective students must meet the following criteria in order to be eligible to apply for the one of the bursaries:

 - Be a first year/ Level 4 undergraduate only

 - Have paid full tuition fees as a full-time on-campus student

 - Have a household income of below £30,000 per annum that is assessed by their award authority, and have given consent for this information to be shared with the University

 - Be studying a non-funded course (i.e. not entitled to receive any government support)

 - Attained high achieving grades via the UCAS ranking system

 Applications for this bursary are now closed.